Outsource Executive Support, Not Security with Virtual Assistants

 Security breaches are expensive.
 Remote breaches are more expensive.

 The average data breach costs a company $9.5 million, and remote security breaches cost $1.07 million more.
-Remote breaches cost more because of the time it takes to locate the remote device, and executive assistants are attractive targets because they often have access to sensitive information.
+Remote breaches are more costly due to the time it takes to locate the remote device, and executive assistants are particularly attractive targets because they often have access to sensitive information.

 Executives' assistants are prime targets.

 "A CEO's executive assistant is statistically more likely to be a very attacked person than the CEO," said Ryan Kalember, cybersecurity VP at email security vendor Proofpoint.
-Hackers target executive assistants because the assistant usually has access to valuable information and accounts.
+Hackers target executive assistants because they typically have access to valuable information and accounts.

-"Freelancers are beloved targets for cybercriminals, who use phishing and malware to steal credentials and money" says Alex Perekalin of Kaspersky.
-He cites a scheme where cybercrooks used job ads on Twitter and job boards to plant malware on the devices of those that clicked on the ads.
+"Freelancers are beloved targets for cybercriminals, who use phishing and malware to steal credentials and money," says Alex Perekalin of Kaspersky.
+He cites a scheme in which cybercriminals used job ads on Twitter and job boards to plant malware on the devices of those who clicked on the ads.
 That malware can spread to client networks.

 It is a growing trend to outsource executive administrative support.
 The virtual executive assistant market is growing 40 percent per year.
-The growth comes as operations and HR leaders see executives spending more than half their time on administrative tasks, dragging productivity and job satisfaction.
+The growth comes as operations and HR leaders observe executives spending more than half their time on administrative tasks, which can drag down productivity and job satisfaction.
 They can offload that work to a lower-paid, part-time person overseas.

 But security is, or should be, one of your most significant concerns.